 The most recent Snapchat data breach occurred in May 2019, when it came to light that Snapchat employees were spying on users: viewing messages, location data, and more.
-Prior to that, a phishing attack in 2017 led to 55,000 stolen Snapchat login credentials.
+As of April, there have been no reported Snapchat data breaches so far in 2023.

 May 2019: News Breaks of Snapchat Employees Spying on User Accounts